 Call Number: C1247

-Consisits of original letters, essays, and articles of George Padmore, one of a number of talented West Indians who helped shape African events in the 20th century.
-Padmore played a crucial role in developing the Fifth, and most important, Pan African Congress, intended to address the issues facing Africa due to European colonization of much of the continent., and he was also instrumental in organizing black labor movements from the 1930s onwards.
+Consists of original letters, essays, and articles of George Padmore, one of a number of talented West Indians who helped shape African events in the 20th century.
+Padmore played a crucial role in developing the Fifth, Pan African Congress, intended to address the issues facing Africa due to European colonization of much of the continent.
+He was also instrumental in organizing black labor movements from the 1930s onwards.